arendst/Tasmota/README.md

 For a database of supported devices see [Tasmota Device Templates Repository](https://blakadder.github.io/templates)

-See [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki) for use instructions and how-to's.<br />
+See [Wiki](https://github.com/arendst/Tasmota/wiki) for use instructions and how-to's.<br />
 See [Community](https://groups.google.com/d/forum/sonoffusers) for forum.<br />
 Visit [Discord Chat](https://discord.gg/Ks2Kzd4) for discussions and troubleshooting.

 ## Contribute
-You can contribute to Sonoff-Tasmota by
+You can contribute to Tasmota by
 - providing Pull Requests (Features, Proof of Concepts, Language files or Fixes)
 - testing new released features and report issues
 - donating to acquire hardware for testing and implementing or out of gratitude
-- contributing missing documentation for features and devices on our [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki)
+- contributing missing documentation for features and devices on our [Wiki](https://github.com/arendst/Tasmota/wiki)

 [![donate](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://paypal.me/tasmota)

 ## Credits

 ### Libraries Used
-Libraries used with Sonoff-Tasmota are:
+Libraries used with Tasmota are:
 - [ESP8266 core for Arduino](https://github.com/esp8266/Arduino)
 - [Adafruit CCS811](https://github.com/adafruit/Adafruit_CCS811)
 - [Adafruit ILI9341](https://github.com/adafruit/Adafruit_ILI9341)